Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Proof that the proposed algorithm maximizes the likelihood Appendix A: Proof that the proposed algorithm maximizes the likelihood

 The above holds for each data point, and we can write

-The last factor reduces to calculating the posterior probabilities $\qij=p(j|\wwi,\theta)$ and we can write the $F$ function as (we drop the entropy term here, since it plays no role in the optimization, as it does not depend on the model parameters)
+The last factor reduces to calculating the posterior probabilities $\qij=p(j|\wwi, \theta)$ and we can write the $F$ function as (we drop the entropy term here, since it plays no role in the optimization, as it does not depend on the model parameters)

-where we dropped the $\ln p(\wwi|\vv)$ terms since they don't depend on the model parameters directly.
-This shows that this reduces exactly to the procedure described above, \ie, to taking the expectation of the $\vvi$ and $\vvi\vvi\T$ terms with respect to the distribution of the $\vvi$ given the data $\wwi$, the current parameter estimate, and the component $j$.
+This shows that this reduces exactly to the procedure described above, that is, to taking the expectation of the $\vvi$ and $\vvi\vvi\T$ terms with respect to the distribution of the $\vvi$ given the data $\wwi$, the current parameter estimate and the component $j$.
 We conclude that the E-step as described above ensures that the expectation of the full data log likelihood becomes equal to the log likelihood of the model given the observed data.
 Optimizing this log likelihood in the M-step then also increases the log likelihood of the model given the observations.
-Therefore the EM algorithm we described will increase the likelihood of the model in every iteration, and the algorithm will approach local maxima of the likelihood.
+Therefore, the EM algorithm we described will increase the likelihood of the model in every iteration, and the algorithm will approach local maxima of the likelihood.
 Convergence is identified, as usual, as extremely small incremental improvement in the log likelihood per iteration.

-Some care must be taken to implement these equations in a numerically stable way.
-In particular, care should be taken to avoid underflow when computing the ratio of a small probability over the sum of other small probabilities (see appendix \ref{sec:logsum}).
-Notice that we don't have to explicitly enforce constraints on parameters, \eg, keeping covariances symmetric and positive definite, since this is taken care of by the updates.
-For example, the update equation for $\VVj$ is guaranteed by its form to produce a symmetric positive-semidefinite matrix.

-In some cases we might want to keep some of the model parameters fixed during the EM steps, and for the means and the covariances this can simply be achieved by not updating them during the M step.
-However, if we want to keep certain of the amplitudes fixed we have to be more careful, as we have to satisfy the constraint that the amplitudes add up to one at all times.
-Therefore, if $j'$ indexes the free amplitudes and $j''$ the set of amplitudes we want to keep fixed, the Lagrange multiplier term we have to add to the functional $F$ is $\lambda \left( \sum_{j'} \alpha_{j'} - 1 + \sum_{j''} \alpha_{j''} \right)$, which leads to the following update equations for the amplitudes